 The Transitional Housing Program is a sober and living program where residents receive case management to link them to services in the community.
 Residents are expected to participate in daily chores and engage in independent as well as group activities that promote living skills and self-sufficiency.
 For additional information on program qualifications, program fees, and availability, please call 530-889-7263.

-The Adult System of Care in Collaboration with Advocates for Mentally Ill Housing, Inc. (AMIH) oversees two shared-housing Permanent Supportive Housing Programs: Timberline and Placer Street.
+The Adult System of Care in Collaboration with Advocates for Mentally Ill Housing, Inc. (AMIH) oversees shared-housing Permanent Supportive Housing Programs: Timberline and Placer Street.
 They also oversee the Main Street Permanent Supportive Housing Program.
 In Addition the Adult System of Care managers two Housing and Urban Development (HUD) Grant Funded Permanent Supportive Housing Programs: Shelter Plus Care and Adult System of Care Permanent Supportive Housing (APSH).
+Read our permanent supportive housing FAQ here.

 Timberline is a 5 unit, single family home shared living housing program.
 Three out of the five units are vouchered units through the Shelter Plus Care Project Based HUD Program.
-Participants of Timberline have to be Placer County residents, have a diagnosed mental illness, and have been homeless prior to entering the program.
+Participants of Timberline have to be Placer County residents, have a diagnosed mental illness, be enrolled in the Full Service Partnership (FSP) Program, and have been homeless prior to entering the program.
 They also have to be on the Coordinated Entry By Name list in order to be referred to Timberline.

 Placer Street is a shared living program in an apartment complex of 6 condominium style units.
 Each unit has 2 master bedrooms and a bath, along with a shared living space.
 One out of the six units is vouchered through the Shelter Plus Care Project Based HUD Program.
-Participants of Placer Street have to be Placer County residents, have a diagnosed mental illness, and have been homeless prior to entering the program.
+Participants of Placer Street have to be Placer County residents, have a diagnosed mental illness, be enrolled in the Full Service Partnership (FSP) Program, and have been homeless prior to entering the program.
 They also have to be on the Coordinated Entry By Name list in order to be referred to Placer Street.

 Main Street is an 18-unit Permanent Supportive Housing Program.
 These units are single room with a small kitchen and a bathroom area.
 Participants of Main Street have to be Placer County residents and have a diagnosed mental illness.
 They also have to be on the Coordinated Entry By Name list in order to be referred to Main Street.
 Main Street welcomes Housing vouchers such as Housing Choice Vouchers (Section 8), Veterans Affairs Supportive Housing Vouchers (VASH), and HUD Permanent Supportive Housing Vouchers (APSH and Shelter Plus Care).